 - Creating and managing company email templates

-- Changing user passwords, roles, and permissions
+- Changing user passwords and updating LISA user roles

 - Updating email and SMS notifications